mtfaye/features-extraction/README.md

 ###### FIRST AND FOREMOST:

-Once you have access to the repository make sure to first open > __PATH_FILES__.py  located inside the ..src/ subdirectory, and replace accordingly the absolute paths of your local directories.
+Once you have access to the repository make sure to first open:

+> __PATH_FILES__.py

+located inside:

+> ../behavox_assignment/src

+then replace accordingly the absolute paths of your local directories.